BananaAccounting/Germany/EÜRDossier/4_Promotion and Marketing/Readme.md

 ## Propsal for Next steps
 to be discussed more in detail

-* get in contact with multiplier sites to chaeck possibilities that Banana is mentioned/ listed
+* get in contact with multiplier sites to check possibilities/ conditions that Banana is mentioned/ listed